vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 W VISM Art : 13.
 Spanda showed the three well known paths to the said izrazie

-Vleka realisation, namely, Sambhava, śākta and Anava, as is clear when from the three chapters of the Siva Sūtra called after the 34 above three means.
+Vleka realisation, namely, Sambhava, śākta and Anava, as is clear when from the three chapters of the śiva Sūtra called after the 34 above three means.
 But the Pratyabhijñā, according to the

 tyenne

-scher statement of the author of the Pratyabhijñā Sūtra or Kārikā, ka piel showed an easier path to it which was not known before and Y p which was, for the first time, pointed out by Somānanda in his SivadỊṣti.
+scher statement of the author of the Pratyabhijñā Sūtra or Kārikā, ka piel showed an easier path to it which was not known before and Y p which was, for the first time, pointed out by Somānanda in his śivadỊṣti.

 (I) SOMĀNANDA.

 We have already pointed out that two teachers of Abhinava, namely, Lakṣmaṇagupta and Bhattendurāja, belong to two different preceptorial lines.
-The distance of both, Somānanda and Kallața, from Abhinava is only two intervening generations as the following table shows :
+The distance of both, Somānanda and Kallaṭa, from Abhinava is only two intervening generations as the following table shows :

 1. Somānanda?
-1. Kallața 2.
+1. Kallaṭa 2.
 Utpaladeva

 2. Mukula 3.
 Lakṣmaṇagupta3 .
 Bhattendurāja